l7mp/stunner/README.md

    EOF
    ```

 1. Fire up `turncat` again, but this time let it connect through TLS.
-This is achieved
+This is achieved by
-   by specifying the name of the TLS listener (`tls-listener`) in the STUNner URI.
+   specifying the name of the TLS listener (`tls-listener`) in the STUNner URI.
 The `-i` command
-   line argument (`--insecure`) is added so that `turncat` does no reject our self-signed TLS
+   line argument (`--insecure`) is added to prevent `turncat` from rejecting our insecure
-   certificate; you won't need this when using a real signed certificate.
+   self-signed TLS certificate; this will not be needed when using a real signed certificate.

    ```console
    ./turncat -i -l all:INFO - k8s://stunner/stunnerd-config:tls-listener udp://${PEER_IP}:9001